Biden tests positive for Covid-19 and is experiencing mild symptoms - KESQ

 President Joe Biden has tested positive for Covid-19 and is experiencing “mild symptoms,” White House press secretary Karine Jean-Pierre said Thursday.

-The mild symptoms and diagnosis protocol for Biden — a double-boosted 79-year-old at high risk for experiencing severe illness — so far will mean “working and resting” at the White House for the rest of the day, according to a senior administration official.
+The mild symptoms and diagnosis protocol for Biden — a double-boosted 79-year-old at high risk for experiencing severe illness — so far will mean isolating and “working and resting” at the White House residence for the rest of the day, according to a senior administration official.
 This is the first time Biden has tested positive for Covid-19, and he last tested negative on Tuesday, per Jean-Pierre.

-Vice President Kamala Harris and first lady Jill Biden have tested negative on Thursday.
+Biden wrote on Twitter Thursday afternoon that he is “doing great” following the positive test and said he called Pennsylvania politicians to send his regrets about having to cancel a scheduled trip to the commonwealth.
+The tweet was accompanied by an image of the President smiling at a desk, without a mask, in the residence of the White House.

+“Folks, I’m doing great.
+Thanks for your concern.
+Just called Senator Casey, Congressman Cartwright, and Mayor Cognetti (and my Scranton cousins!) to send my regrets for missing our event today,” he tweeted.

-“This morning, President Biden tested positive for Covid-19.
-He is fully vaccinated and twice boosted and experiencing very mild symptoms.
-He has begun taking Paxlovid,” she said, referring to Pfizer’s antiviral drug, which is available via emergency use authorization from the US Food and Drug Administration for treatment of mild to moderate Covid-19 in people 12 and older who are at high risk of severe illness.
+Biden tested positive for Covid-19 Thursday morning and has begun taking the antiviral drug Paxlovid, which is available via emergency use authorization from the US Food and Drug Administration for treatment of mild to moderate Covid-19 in people 12 and older who are at high risk of severe illness.
 It requires a doctor’s prescription.

-“Consistent with CDC guidelines, he will isolate at the White House and will continue to carry out all of his duties fully during that time,” she added.
+“Consistent with (US Center for Disease Control and Prevention) guidelines, he will isolate at the White House and will continue to carry out all of his duties fully during that time,” Jean-Pierre said in a statement.

-Harris is expected to keep her normal schedule.
-The senior administration official said there are no plans and no need to transfer executive powers to Harris — as was done last November for 85 minutes, when Biden was under anesthesia for a routine colonoscopy.
+Thursday marks “Day 0” of the President’s Covid-19 timeline — meaning he will be in isolation until at least next Tuesday in accordance to the CDC’s guidelines.

-Biden did not have a fever Thursday morning, the White House’s coronavirus coordinator Dr. Ashish Jha told CNN.
-And Dr. Kevin O’Connor, the President’s physician, wrote in a letter about the President’s condition that Biden was “experiencing mild symptoms, mostly rhinorreha (or ‘runny nose’) and fatigue, with an occasional dry cough, which started yesterday evening.”
+The President’s symptoms include “rhinorreha (or ‘runny nose’) and fatigue, with an occasional dry cough, which started yesterday evening,” according to a letter from the President’s physician, Dr. Kevin O’Connor.
+Biden did not have a fever Thursday morning, White House coronavirus coordinator Dr. Ashish Jha told CNN.

-Biden tested positive for Covid-19 on an antigen test Thursday morning, part of routine screening, and later was confirmed by a PCR test, his physician said.
+Biden first tested positive for Covid-19 on an antigen test Thursday morning as part of routine screening, and the positive result was later was confirmed by a PCR test, his physician said.

 Biden received his first two doses of the Pfizer/BioNTech Covid-19 vaccine ahead of his inauguration in January 2021, his first booster shot in September and his second booster vaccination on March 30.